adyz/frontend/readme.md

 ##Description
 I am a front-end developer and often enough I use PHP & MySQL to build mockups and prototyes.

-I've build this project/repository/tool to help me have a front-end boilerplate simmilar with Codekit & Prepros, but having the configuration open to the developers, shareable and platform independent.
+I've built this project/repository/tool to help me have a front-end boilerplate similar with Codekit & Prepros, but having the configuration open to the developers, shareable and platform independent.